Lyme disease is caused by bacteria transmitted through the bite of an infected tick.

 Redness caused by Lyme disease. © Centers for Disease Control and Prevention (CDC)

 The most common symptom is reddening of the skin in the area bitten.
 This symptom is visible in 60 to 80% of infection cases.
-The rash spreads fast, reaching 5 cm in diameter and can be ring-shaped or in the form of a target.
+The rash spreads fast, reaching 5 cm and can be ring-shaped or in the form of a target.
 Sometimes the rash can appear on several parts of the body.

 Other symptoms may accompany this redness: